-Water For People has received funds from U.S Government to implement the Isoko y'Ubuzima Project.
-The Isoko y'Ubuzima Project is implemented from July 2021 to July 2026 by a consortium led by Water for People to improve WASH service delivery.
+Water For People has received funds from the government of the United States of America to implement the Isoko y'Ubuzima Project.
+The Isoko y'Ubuzima Project will be implemented from July 2021 to July 2026 by a consortium led by Water For People to improve WASH service delivery.
 Other members of the consortium are IRC, Vitens Evides International (VEI), CARE International, and African Evangelistic Enterprise (AEE).

-The overall goal of Isoko y'Ubuzima is to improve the access to sustainable water and sanitation services which is critical to improved health outcomes, improving the living standards of Rwandan citizens, and achieving Rwanda's development goals.
+The overall goal of Isoko y'Ubuzima is to improve access to sustainable water and sanitation services which is critical to improved health outcomes, improving the living standards of Rwandan citizens, and achieving Rwanda's development goals.

-Water for People intends to apply part of the funds from the Isoko y'Ubuzima project as defined in the RFP, towards the cost of the Project, to cover eligible payments under the contract for the Works.
+Water for People intends to apply part of the funds from the Isoko y'Ubuzima project towards the cost of the Project, to cover eligible payments under the contract for the Works.